Answers about Garnishments

 - Can my bank account be garnished without a court proceeding?

-- Are there other Federal benefits that are not automatically protected from a garnishment order?
-If so, what do I need to do?
+- Are there other federal benefits that are not automatically protected from a garnishment order?

 - Are my state benefits exempt from garnishment?

 - Is my bank allowed to charge me a fee when it receives a garnishment order against me?

 - Is my bank required to tell me when it receives a garnishment order?

 - Could I receive a garnishment order from someone other than my bank?